bmeurant/utilities/docs/software-design-and-architecture/architectural-styles.md

 ---

+## **Modular Monolith Architecture**

+The **Modular Monolith** is an architectural style that attempts to combine the benefits of a monolithic architecture (simplicity of deployment, performance) with the benefits of microservices' modularity.
+It is a single, self-contained application, but it is internally divided into well-defined and loosely coupled modules.
+Each module is an independent functional unit, with its own business logic and, ideally, its own database.

+* **Examples and Use Cases:**
+    * **Enterprise Applications:** A Customer Relationship Management (CRM) system could be designed with modules for contact management, sales management, and customer support, all running within the same application.
+    * **E-commerce:** A platform can have modules for the shopping cart, product catalog, and user management, allowing each team to work on their module with minimal risk of breaking the others.

+* **Best for:**
+    * **Transition to Microservices:** It's an excellent starting point for companies considering a move to microservices.
+It allows for managing complexity at the code level before transitioning to a distributed infrastructure.
+    * **Simplicity and Maintainability:** Less complex than microservices, easier to debug and deploy than a traditional monolith.
+    * **Scalability:** Allows for better internal scaling of the system than a traditional monolith.

+* **Challenges:**
+    * **Discipline:** This style requires great discipline to maintain strict module boundaries and avoid excessive coupling between modules.
+    * **Data Coupling:** The main challenge is managing shared databases.
+Modules must communicate via clear interfaces and not directly access another module's data.
+    * **Performance Overhead:** Communication between modules, while faster than between microservices, can introduce a small latency compared to a traditional monolith.

+---

 ## **Event-Driven Architecture**

 The **Event-Driven** architecture is a style that allows services to communicate asynchronously via events.
-System components react to events rather than waiting for a synchronous response. !
+System components react to events rather than waiting for a synchronous response.

 * **Examples and Use Cases:**
     * **Real-time Applications:** Data streaming systems, such as an IoT monitoring system or a real-time fraud detection system.